 Urgent tasks are the ones that you feel you must react to (like emails, phone calls, meetings etc.) and tasks that are time‑sensitive to finish, meaning you have strict deadlines.
 Important tasks, on the other hand, are the ones that contribute to your long-term goals and things you really want to do in life.
 Important tasks are the ones that are part of your business or life vision and mission.

 Of course, you should always tackle urgent and important tasks.
 It’s important that you spend most of your working time in this quadrant (urgent + important).
 The important but not urgent tasks, like sports, learning, creating, bonding with people, you should schedule in your calendar(and make sure you do them regularly).
 All other tasks you should delegate or simply delete.
+This method proved especially handy when used by recruiters.

 3. Kanban Board